Air Quality Prediction with Physics-Guided Dual Neural ODEs in Open Systems: Abstract

 \section{Abstract}

 Air pollution significantly threatens human health and ecosystems, necessitating effective air quality prediction to inform public policy.
 Traditional approaches are generally categorized into physics-based and data-driven models.
 Physics-based models usually struggle with high computational demands and closed-system assumptions, while data-driven models may overlook essential physical dynamics, confusing the capturing of spatiotemporal correlations.
-Although some physics-informed approaches combine the strengths of both models, they often face a mismatch between explicit physical equations and implicit learned representations.
-To address these challenges, we propose Air-DualODE, a novel physics-informed approach that integrates dual branches of Neural ODEs for air quality prediction.
+Although some physics-guided approaches combine the strengths of both models, they often face a mismatch between explicit physical equations and implicit learned representations.
+To address these challenges, we propose Air-DualODE, a novel physics-guided approach that integrates dual branches of Neural ODEs for air quality prediction.
 The first branch applies open-system physical equations to capture spatiotemporal dependencies for learning physics dynamics, while the second branch identifies the dependencies not addressed by the first in a fully data-driven way.
 These dual representations are temporally aligned and fused to enhance prediction accuracy.
 Our experimental results demonstrate that Air-DualODE achieves state-of-the-art performance in predicting pollutant concentrations across various spatial scales, thereby offering a promising solution for real-world air quality challenges.
+The code is available at: \href{https://github.com/decisionintelligence/Air-DualODE}{https://github.com/decisionintelligence/Air-DualODE}.

 \begin{sloppypar}